Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Temporary heating

-Electric radiant heaters and paraffin/oil-fired heaters should never be used, even as a temporary measure.
+Never use electric radiant heaters and paraffin/oil-fired heaters, even as a temporary measure.

 If the church is unoccupied

-• If you are going away for an extended break, drain down and shut off your water system
+• If you are going away for an extended break, drain down and shut off your water system.

 Please be aware this advice is provided to you as best practice guidance from Ecclesiastical.
 Please check your policy documents for details of any conditions specific to your policy.